albertoboni/ajax-form/README.md

 # AjaxForm

 A simple library to make a form submit an ajax request with it's parsed content.
-It came out of the need of creating multiple ajax binds and response treatment.
+It came out of pure boredom at work, doing over and over again simple ajax calls, creating multiple ajax functions to do simple tasks.

+The idea is to have a class flexible enough to handle most cases of ajax calls and at the same time remain simple enough to extend new behaviour.

 ## Dependencies